VipDataTool/VIP-Data-Tool/README.md

 A Very Important Data Tool For Very Important Data Tools!

 PURPOSE:
-LISTEN UP CHUMPS- I'M VERY IMPORTANT.
+Listen up chumps- I'M VERY IMPORTANT.
 MY TIME IS VALUABLE.
 I'M A BIG DEAL!
 So when I deserve data, I demand data!
-That's why I made this very superior, very important data tool for me and my bro's to use when looking for new clubs and gyms and stuff to totally dominate...
+That's why I made this very superior, very important data tool for me and my bro's to use when looking for new clubs and bars and stuff to totally dominate...

 DESCRIPTION:
 V.I.P. stands for "Venues in Places" referring to the Foursquare 'Places' API.
 A description of the endpoint can be found here: <https://developer.foursquare.com/docs/api>